- Calls to this hotline are currently being directed to Within Health, Fay or Eating Disorder Solutions

 Individual Therapy

 When seeking treatment from IOPs, individual therapy sessions are available to patients, along with other forms of treatment.
-Though they aren’t typically the primary form of treatment, individualized sessions give patients a space to focus on their unique challenges with their eating disorder.
+Though they aren’t typically the primary form of treatment, individualized sessions give patients a space to focus on their unique challenges with their eating disorders.

 As opposed to group therapy, this more intensive treatment allows for more targeted and personalized attention to the specific issues people with eating disorders face.1 The method can be especially beneficial to those who aren’t that comfortable in group therapy.